HomeWriting

 The writing process is key for making those choices.
 When you speak, for example, you're communicating only the ideas that come to the top of your mind.3 Writing, on the other hand, allows you to edit, reword, and reorganize in order to maximize4 how much you communicate.

 And ChatGPT can't replace this.
 Because while ChatGPT may be able to choose some ideas and some connections, it can't choose your ideas and your connections.
 Only you can find the words that best express your internal thoughts.
-And your ideas are almost always going to be better and more interesting than the amalgamation of the internet's thoughts that ChatGPT expresses.5
+And your human perspective is always going to be more interesting than the amalgamation of the internet's thoughts that ChatGPT expresses.5

 This extends to other forms of creative expression, like film.
 An actor makes deliberate choices in their performance like facial cues and body language to best portray their character.
 Though AI might at some point be able to convincingly render a fake actor, it can't deliberately make the decisions a great human actor does.